aio-libs/aiohttp-security/docs/reference.rst

    The action is performed by registered :meth:`AbstractIdentityPolicy.remember`.

-   Usually the *idenity* is stored in user cookies homehow for using by :func:`authorized_userid` and :func:`permits`.
+   Usually the *identity* is stored in user cookies somehow for using by :func:`authorized_userid` and :func:`permits`.

    :param request: :class:`aiohttp.web.Request` object.